nautobot/nautobot/docs/installation/3-netbox.md

 ```

 !!! note
     Installation via git also allows you to easily try out development versions of NetBox.
-The `develop` branch contains all work underway for the next minor release, and the `develop-x.y` branch (if present) tracks progress on the next major release.
+The `develop` branch contains all work underway for the next minor release, and the `feature` branch tracks progress on the next major release.

 ## Create the NetBox System User